Welcome to your home!

 -Use cold or warm water wash to conserve energy

--Run medium to large loads only and fill the washer to capacity to conserve water.
+-Run medium to large loads only

 -Use sensor dry to conserve energy